lautis/uglifier/README.md

     :pure_funcs => nil,         # List of functions without side-effects.
 Can safely discard function calls when the result value is not used
     :drop_console => false,     # Drop calls to console.* functions
     :keep_fargs => false,       # Preserve unused function arguments
-    :keep_fnames => false       # Do not drop names in function definitions :passes => 1                # Number of times to run compress.
+    :keep_fnames => false,      # Do not drop names in function definitions :passes => 1,               # Number of times to run compress.
 Raising the number of passes will increase compress time, but can produce slightly smaller code.
+    :keep_infinity => false     # Prevent compression of Infinity to 1/0
   },                            # Apply transformations to code, set to false to skip :parse => {
     :bare_returns => false,     # Allow top-level return statements.